-David Frum — a Senior Editor at The Atlantic — visits Rutgers, discusses America under Trump
+David Frum — senior editor at The Atlantic — visits Rutgers, discusses America under Trump

 David Frum, a senior editor at The Atlantic, stopped by the Douglass Student Center yesterday for an open conversation on President Donald J. Trump and his latest book “Trumpocracy: The Corruption of the American Republic.”